Top Quiet Dog Breeds – 15 Peaceful PupsLast updated: by Jessi Larson

 Quickly rising in the ranks of the most selected dogs, the Bulldog is becoming a popular choice for new dog owners.

 People love the breed’s cute, wrinkly face and easy-going, friendly nature.
 But, of course, it also helps that they don’t require much exercise, and they’re one of the quietest dog breeds out there.

 The Shiba Inu is a spirited, independent dog with a brilliant mind and an adorable appearance.
 The Shiba is a quiet dog and makes a perfect pet for apartment living.

 It is often said that the Shiba Inu is like a cat in a dog’s body.
-If you’re looking for a quiet, independent dog, this is a great pick for you.
+So if you’re looking for a quieter, independent dog, this is an excellent pick for you.

 15. French Bulldog